Barcelona’s most iconic churches

 Its historic value

-The monastery’s history is intertwined with that of the Catalan kings, who chose Poblet as their final resting place.
+The monastery’s history is closely tied to that of the Catalan kings, who chose Poblet as their final resting place.
 The Royal Pantheon, located within the monastery grounds, houses the tombs of several monarchs, including King James I of Aragon.

-This is probably the most unknown church on the list.
+This is probably the least known church on the list.
 It was abandoned for two centuries until the Catalan Government started restoring it.
 Today, it is a quiet place nestled by the majestic Montsant mountains in Tarragona.

 Its value lies in its history, as it was the first Charterhouse in Spain.
 Thanks to its wine production, the monastery was significant for the region.
 It gave its name to one of Spain’s most famous wine regions: the Priorat region.